Cecilia Gyan Amoah

-Cecilia Gyan Amoah (born 26 October 1947) is a Ghanaian educator, diplomat and politician who represented the Asutifi South Constituency in the Parliament of Ghana from 2001 to 2005.
+Cecilia Gyan Amoah (26 October 1947 – 12 January 2023) was a Ghanaian educator, diplomat and politician who represented the Asutifi South Constituency in the Parliament of Ghana from 2001 to 2005.

 Politics

 She won the Asutifi South Constituency during the 2000 parliamentary elections on the ticket of the New Patriotic Party (NPP), defeating incumbent Collins Dauda of the National Democratic Congress.

 Amoah was the member of parliament for the Asutifi South Constituency from January 2001 to January 2005.
-This was following the death of her husband in 2000, who had previously stood for the party in that district.
+This was following the death of her husband in 2000, who had previously stood for the party in that constituency.
 She left the ticket after a loss in the primary for the party in late 2004 to Thomas Broni, deputy Minister for the Interior.
 She was the first female MP of the NPP to be voted off a ticket.

 She also served as Ghana's ambassador to Cuba, becoming High Commissioner to Barbados afterwards.
 On 13 June 2015, Amoah won the Asutifi South constituency New Patriotic Party parliamentary primaries to represent the party again in the Ghanaian general election in 2016.
 However, one member of her late husband's family (a distant cousin) did not support her attempt to return, calling the incumbent Collins Dauda "dangerous".
-Amoah had accused her opposition party of using intimidation tactics after claiming they sent men to assault NPP polling agents.
+Amoah had accused her electoral opponent Collins Dauda and his political party of using intimidation tactics after claiming they sent men to assault NPP polling agents.
 Amoah and several others were later attacked by unknown assailants, who destroyed several bicycles in their care.